BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 </div>

-What is truly disturbing is that movement of the mind - and you *seeking pleasure* is just another movement.
-Another expectation, another anticipation, whether you get it or not doesn’t matter - you are still relying on the perpetual movement of the mind, to remain floating.
+What is truly disturbing is that movement of the mind—and you *seeking pleasure* is just another movement.
+Another expectation, another anticipation, whether you get it or not doesn’t matter—you are still relying on the perpetual movement of the mind, to remain floating.
 That is not peaceful or calming, even if you get all the pleasure you want in the world.
-So the true *samatha*, then is calming of those movements and those activities, or *sankharas*, intentions of the mind - calming that, within whatever you are intending towards, or against.
+So the true *samatha*, then is calming of those movements and those activities, or *sankharas*, intentions of the mind—calming that, within whatever you are intending towards, or against.

 <div lang="en">